MrCNeale/mrcneale.github.io/_posts/2018-10-17-Azure-Lab-via-Templates-Part1.md

 5. Select "Add Resource" and choose "Virtual Network" from the drop down and enter a name for your vNet and click OK <BR><img style="float: bottom;" src="/public/labpost5.png">

 Now woosh, there you have it, your first template to deploy a vNet.
 You can see on the left 1 resource and 5 variables.....but wait, you didn't define any variables?
 No Azure did as it's best practice and makes it easy to edit later and change or even parameterise.
-You're template should look identical to this.
+Your template should look identical to this.
 ```JSON
 {
     "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",